Kudlaty01/pycharpicker/README.md

 Password char picker for filling so called 'masked' passwords written in python and based on __xdotool__

 ## Idea
 Some banks allow only char-picked password authorization (by picking specific chars from the password).
 Not all password managers allow such input, so I have decided to create a simple middleware.
-Originally it was split into three scr
+Originally it was split into three scripts, but I have decided to stay in python

 ## Requirements
 - Python v3